maiha/pg-copy-ch/README.md

 $ pg-copy-ch copy --pg-host=pg-prod --pg-user=reader --pg-db=system --tables=users,roles,schedules ...
 ```

-It is recommended that you create a configuration file,
+But it is recommended that you create a configuration file,
 as doing this every time is painful and error-prone.

 ### config